inlabru-org/fmesher/cran-comments.md

 * Bug fixes
 * Minor feature updates
-* 0.6.1 adds a fix for an invalid link in the package vignettes
+* 0.6.1 adds a fix for an invalid link in the package vignettes (sorry!)

 ## R CMD check results for 0.6.1